jim-collier/x9git/project/backlog.md

 	- ✅ Show gh's account in the pre-flight, and refuse a gh write that acts as someone else.
 		- gh authenticates with its own token and ignores ssh config, so `pr create`/`pr ok`/`repo create` act as gh's account while `git push` acts as the remote alias's key.
 With per-account aliases those differ, and the pre-flight was naming only the ssh one - the wrong identity for exactly those commands.
-		- Found live: from a `t00mietum` repo, gh reports `jim-collier` with READ permission, so a `pr create` there would act as an account that can't do it.
+		- Found live: in a repo on the second account, gh reports the first with READ permission, so a `pr create` there would act as an account that can't do it.
 		- Three outcomes, not two.
 Unknown (no agent, https remote, deploy key, gh logged out) is reported and never blocks - otherwise every CI runner breaks.
 Only a difference both sides confirm counts.
 		- Interactive: warning directly above the confirm prompt.
 Unattended: error, nothing runs. `--any-identity`/`-AnyIdentity` proceeds, and the mismatch still shows on the identity line.
 		- Decided against a general gh-config validator: policing another tool's setup isn't gitsby's job and would turn working commands into refusals.